 The biggest hair pulling moment is where you need to fight Onox.
-The final boss is extremely difficult because you need to use your spin attack, which is difficult to pull of since he uses Din as a shield.
+The final boss is extremely difficult because you need to use your spin attack, which is difficult to pull off since he uses Din as a shield.
 With Veran in Ages I had less trouble.
-The challenge is still pretty fair and after some practice you get the pattern down and you’ll be able to defeat him.
+The challenge is still pretty fair and after some practice you get the pattern down, and you’ll be able to defeat him.

 The last thing but not least, are the music and the sound effects.
 Like in Oracle of Ages, the sound effects are pretty standard.
 But the music is still pretty amazing.
 I extremely enjoy the music and really sets the mood.
-It’s really upbeat and the melodies sometimes kept stuck in my head for days on end.
+It’s really upbeat, and the melodies sometimes kept stuck in my head for days on end.

 Oh, before I forgot.
 In the Ages game you were able to select the track you wanted easily.
 Not here, if you want the right season, it’s using the staff on a tree stump and hoping it goes to the right season.
-Little bit annoying though.
+Little annoying though.

 + Challenges everywhere.

 + Nice animation.

 Do I truly need to repeat myself?
 This game is extremely well done but is a bit weaker than the Ages game.
 The game world is pretty big, so this game will least you quite a while.
 I seriously enjoyed this game and I replay it often.
 I missed the moments where I was able to explore the game for the very first time since then the game is the most fun.